Our team of board-certified radiologists use the latest techniques to help patients with everything from broken bones to neurological conditions.

 When you need expert insight into your health, we use advanced imaging technology to create images and perform the most accurate interpretations possible.

-We’re making it easier for you to schedule your imaging services by offering same and next-day appointments at our many locations throughout Minnesota and western Wisconsin.
+We’re making it easier for you to schedule your imaging services by offering same and next-day appointments at our many locations in Minnesota and western Wisconsin.

 When you have a question about your health, accurate screenings and tests are key to getting you the answers you need.
 Imaging tests like X-rays, CT scans and ultrasounds can help us get a better look at what’s going on inside the body.
 These and other non-invasive procedures fall under a medical specialty called “radiology.”